keu/docs/software_versioned_docs/version-0.26/integrate-auth-system.md

 Then, push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).

->> **Note:** `okta-base-domain` will be different from the basedomain of your Astronomer installation.
+>> **Note:** `okta-base-domain` will be different from the basedomain of your Software installation.
 You can read [Okta's docs on finding your domain](https://developer.okta.com/docs/api/getting_started/finding_your_domain/) if you are unsure what this value should be.

 ## Auth0